esolutionsone/REST-API-Explorer-Example/README.md

 4) Navigate to [http://localhost:8081/](http://localhost:8081/)

-    *Any updates / changes you make to your files locally will be reflected in real time here!* 🙌
+    *Any updates/changes you make to your files locally will be reflected in real-time here!* 🙌

 **To deploy this component for use in your ServiceNow instance**

 3) Run `snc ui-component deploy`
 4) Navigate to *UI Builder* in your *ServiceNow Instance* (Now Experience Framework > UI Builder)
 5) Click on the experience you'd like to add the component to OR create an experience with the Portal App Shell
-6) Create a new UI Builder Page (or open an existing page you'd like to add the component to)
+6) Create a new UI Builder Page (or open an existing page to add the component to)
 7) Search for `<update with component name>` in the Components List, Drag and Drop it onto the page, and click save!

 **Voilà, your component is deployed to your ServiceNow instance!**